My Crosby Benefits

 - Contributions to your MIT Dependent Care FSA stop at the end of the calendar year or if you become ineligible for benefits through MIT as a result of retirement, termination, or change of appointment.
 In all cases, you may continue to submit claims for reimbursement up until April 30 following the calendar year in which you receive services.

 - You must re-enroll in the MIT Dependent Care FSA each year during Open Enrollment if you want to participate the next year.

 - Participation in this plan will not affect your salary for purposes of annual salary reviews, 401(k) participation, life insurance coverage, or disability benefits.

 - If each spouse contributes to a different FSA, the joint total of their Dependent Care FSA contributions for a calendar year must not exceed $5,000 for a couple filing jointly.

 - You may want to compare possible tax savings with this account to the possible savings under the Federal Dependent Care Tax Credit.
 Consult your tax advisor if you have questions about your situation.

 MIT is required under Internal Revenue Code regulations to conduct nondiscrimination testing each year.
 The nondiscrimination testing assures that employer plans do not provide a more valuable benefit for highly compensated employees (according to the IRS).
-The preliminary testing occurs mid-year and, based on the results of the testing, the plan administrator may reduce or cancel your salary deduction or otherwise modify the amount if it is necessary to satisfy provisions of the Internal Revenue Code.
+The preliminary testing occurs at the beginning of the year and, based on the results of the testing, the plan administrator may reduce or cancel your salary deduction or otherwise modify the amount if it is necessary to satisfy provisions of the Internal Revenue Code.

 Who is eligible